Pelvic Floor Exercises (A Complete Guide)

 When to expect improvements?

-Results can vary depending on various factors such as age or how often you perform Kegel exercises, but you can expect to see results, such as less frequent or leakage, from anywhere between a few weeks to several months.
+Results can vary depending on various factors such as age or how often you perform Kegel exercises, but you can expect to see results, such as less frequent incontinence or leakage, from anywhere between a few weeks to several months.
 Its important to note that continuing to perform these exercises is the best way to see ongoing benefits and prevent leakage long term.

 If you’re struggling with urine leakage and need protection in the meantime, we have products fit to handle every leak, for both Women and Men.